ooni/probe-cli/internal/enginenetx/DESIGN.md

 We also assume that the Web Connectivity test helpers (TH) could accept any SNIs.

-Considering the definition of bridges and the assumptions about the THs, we aim to:
+Considering all of this, this package aims to:

 1. overcome DNS-based censorship for "api.ooni.io" by hardcoding known-good bridges IP addresses inside the codebase;